orientechnologies/orientdb-docs/Full-Text-Index.md

 # Lucene FullText Index

 In addition to the standard FullText Index, which uses the SB-Tree index algorithm, you can also create FullText indexes using the Lucene Engine.
-Beginning in version 2.0, this plugin in packaged with OrietnDB.
+Beginning from version 2.0, this plugin is packaged with OrientDB distribution.

 **Syntax**: